“The rise and fall is endless…”

-“Missing You” is the undoubted highlight of the set, and remains a career highlight for Miss Ross; however, Swept Away is a somewhat uneven album.
-Though the hits are strong and there are some nice album tracks, the misses are big misses; “We Are The Children Of The World” and “Nobody Makes Me Crazy Like You Do” are two of the most unlistenable songs Diana would ever release.
-In this way, Swept Away is kind of the 80s equivalent of 1976’s Diana Ross; that earlier album contained two of Diana’s biggest hits (the #1’s “Theme From Mahogany” and “Love Hangover”), but also featured “Smile” and “Kiss Me Now” among other very weak efforts.
+“Missing You” is the undoubted highlight of the set, and remains a career-best performance by Diana Ross; that said, Swept Away is an undeniably uneven album, especially when compared to the sonically cohesive Ross.
+The hits are all extremely strong, and there are some very solid album tracks that probably could have been hits, too; unfortunately, the misses here are big misses.
+Tracks like “We Are The Children Of The World” and “Nobody Makes Me Crazy Like You Do” are two of the most unlistenable songs Diana would ever release; others, like “Rescue Me” and “Forever Young” are oddly disengaging.
+In this way, Swept Away is the 80s equivalent of 1976’s Diana Ross; that earlier album contained two of Diana’s biggest hits (the #1’s “Theme From Mahogany” and “Love Hangover”), but also featured “Smile” and “Kiss Me Now” among other very weak efforts.
 Though the really great material on both albums helps elevate the works as a whole, it doesn’t quite balance out the really poor songs, either, making both albums interesting but at times challenging listening experiences.